 In order to align with the demanding schedules of today's students, the Bachelor of Liberal Studies in General Studies degree program offers three sessions per year.
 Request information below for the next start date.

 What kind of educational background is required for admission?

-The Bachelor of Liberal Studies in General Studies is a degree-completion program, so you must be able to transfer at least 60 credit hours from previous college study.
-For specific details about admissions requirements based on your specific background, request information below or contact a Program Manager at (866) 758-7670.
+The Bachelor of Liberal Studies in General Studies is a degree-completion program, but there is no minimum transfer credit requirement for admission.
+Students may transfer a maximum equivalent of 25 courses, and must complete a minimum of 10 courses at Saint Joseph’s University.
+For specific details about admissions requirements based on your specific background, request information below or contact a Program Manager at (866) 758-7670

 How many total courses/credits are required?